Electricity Glossary for Customers

 Retail electric provider (REP)

 In Texas, a REP is a company that sells electricity to consumers and is responsible for sending a monthly electricity bill.
+Retail electric providers are also know as electricity retailers or electricity retail providers.

 A type of electricity meter that has continuously available, remote, two-way communication and information storage capability.
 Smart meters record and store your electrical usage in 15-minute intervals and communicate that usage information back to your local wires company.
 Unlike traditional electric meters that only measure total consumption, smart meters show when the energy was consumed.